nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 - *Psycological acceptability*:
 	- UI should be well designed and intuitive
 	- security-related settings should adhere to ordinary user might expect
-- *Work factor*: cost, compaired with attacker resources
+- *Work factor*: cost, compared with attacker resources
 	- NONONO
 - *Compromise recording*